CHSR-FM 97.9

 News update:

-• After a four day streak, New Brunswick Public Health reported one new case of COVID-19 yesterday afternoon.
+• New Brunswick Public Health reported no new cases of COVID-19 over the weekend.

-• Neguac RCMP is asking for the public’s help in locating a missing girl from Bartibog Bridge near Miramichi.
+• The Codiac RCMP is asking for the public’s help to locate a missing teenager from Moncton.

 Play